 A U.S. appeals court on Wednesday reversed an order by the U.S. International Trade Commission that ruled that Nokia did not infringe two wireless cellular patents of InterDigital Technology Corporation.

-The U.S. Court of Appeals for the Federal Circuit held that the ITC "erred in construing certain critical claim terms in both patents."
+The U.S. Court of Appeals for the Federal Circuit held that ITC "erred in construing certain critical claim terms in both patents."

 It remanded the case to the Commission for further proceedings.

 The patents in dispute are U.S. Patent numbers 7,190,966 ('966 patent) and 7,286,847 ('847 patent), and refer to the method and apparatus for performing an access procedure on CDMA (code division multiple access) networks.
 InterDigital is the assignee for both patents.

 InterDigital filed a complaint with the ITC in 2007 which alleged that Nokia had violated section 337 of the Tariff Act of 1930 by importing Wideband CDMA handsets that infringed the '966 and '847 patents.
 The administrative law judge, assigned to the case, conducted an evidentiary hearing and subsequently ruled in Nokia's favor, finding that InterDigital had failed to prove infringement.

 On remand of the case to the ITC by the appeals court, InterDigital will seek an exclusion order barring entry into the U.S. of all infringing Nokia products employing 3G WCDMA technology, InterDigital said in a statement.
 The former chief administrative law judge had previously found that the two InterDigital patents at issue in the appeal were valid and enforceable, it added.

 Nokia could not be immediately reached for comment.